About

 The Story of Fong, Kwong, and Louie

 Since antiquity, a person was given a family based on his/her birth; otherwise the person’s place of birth determined the family name.
 In any case, a person’s family name can always be traced.
-Therefore, our common family names – Louie, Fong and Kong – how these came about and how they branched from one name to three - can also be clearly ascertained.
+Therefore, our common family names – Louie, Fong and Kwong – how these came about and how they branched from one name to three - can also be clearly ascertained.

-Because of the long time span, there are many gaps, and available documents and books of genealogy, indeed, are scattered over numerous locations through the Chinese provinces and countires.
+Because of the long time span, there are many gaps, and available documents and books of genealogy, indeed, are scattered over numerous locations through the Chinese provinces and countries.
 Nevertheless, we as a collective family have always maintained the view that we are from the same ancestry.

 By examining these ancient documents as well as Chinese historical records, we discovered that during the time of the First Emperor of China, Huang Di, a member of his cabinet was a man named Louie Goan.
 His renown was the equal of the two other members of the inner court, Yu Fu and Chi Bo, who are known for starting Chinese medicine.
 This is the origin of the Louie surname.
 This fact is supported by the genealogy records of the Fong family for Pu-tien County, Fujien Province.
 It states: the Fong surname started as Louie who was the son of Emperor Yu-wang, the 8th generational grandson of the spiritual farmer.
 This man has assisted Huang Di and subdued the barbarian Chi-you, and was given feudal land in a place called Fong Shan, thereby starting the Fong surname.
 This is similar to a man named Shun Zhu-Liang who became the Lord of Yeh, and many of his progenies took on the surname Yeh.